kafle1/routeway/README.md

 # Routeway
 ## Introduction
-Routeway is a project where we are trying to create an app about public transports of Nepal.
+Routeway is a project about public transports of Nepal.
 For that we are collecting data of all the public transportation of Nepal, their routes, timings, fares, stations, and many more.

 ## Contribution